-A participant, who also owns the eligible property receiving Access to Home Program funds is subject to use restrictions of a Property Maintenance Declaration (PMD) for three (3) years, commencing on the date the Declaration is signed and duly notarized.
+Units that are provided accessibility modifications using Access to Home Program funds are subject to use restrictions of a Property Maintenance Declaration (PMD) for three (3) years after date of the most recent repair completion.
 LPAs are responsible for ensuring that the requirements of the PMD are met.
-Units assisted in rental properties do not require a signed PMD.